History of the Netherlands: Dutch Republic: Regents and Stadholders (1649–1794)

+The income from this trade allowed the Dutch Republic to compete militarily against much larger countries.
+Major conflicts were fought in the Eighty Years' War against Spain, the Dutch–Portuguese War (1602–1663), four Anglo-Dutch Wars, the Franco-Dutch War (1672–1678), War of the Grand Alliance (1688–1697), the War of the Spanish Succession (1702–1713), the War of Austrian Succession (1744–1748), and the War of the First Coalition (1792–1795) against the Kingdom of France.

+The republic was more tolerant of different religions and ideas than contemporary states, allowing freedom of thought to its residents.
+Artists flourished under this regime, including painters such as Rembrandt.
+So did scientists, such as Hugo Grotius, Christiaan Huygens and Antonie van Leeuwenhoek.
+Dutch trade, science, armed forces, and art were among the most acclaimed in the world during much of the 17th century, a period which became known as the Dutch Golden Age.

-The economy, based on Amsterdam's role as the center of world trade, remained robust.
+The economy, based on Amsterdam's role as the center of world trade, was strong in the 17th century.
 In 1670 the Dutch merchant marine totalled 568,000 tons of shipping—about half the European total.
 The province of Holland was highly commercial and dominated the country.
 Its nobility was small and closed and had little influence, for it was numerically small, politically weak, and formed a strictly closed caste.
 Most land in the province of Holland was commercialized for cash crops and was owned by urban capitalists, not nobles; there were few links between Holland's nobility and the merchants.
 By 1650 the burgher families which had grown wealthy through commerce and become influential in government controlled the province of Holland, and to a large extent shaped national policies.
 The other six provinces were more rural and traditional in life style, had an active nobility, and played a small role in commerce and national politics.
 Instead they concentrated on their flood protections and land reclamation projects.

-Refugees

-The Netherlands sheltered many notable refugees, including Protestants from Antwerp and Flanders, Portuguese and German Jews, French Protestants (Huguenots) (including Descartes) and English Dissenters (including the Pilgrim Fathers).
-Many immigrants came to the cities of Holland in the 17th and 18th century from the Protestant parts of Germany and elsewhere.
-The amount of first generation immigrants from outside the Netherlands in Amsterdam was nearly 50% in the 17th and 18th centuries.
-Indeed, Amsterdam's population consisted primarily of immigrants, if one includes second and third generation immigrants and migrants from the Dutch countryside.
-People in most parts of Europe were poor and many were unemployed.
-But in Amsterdam there was always work.
-Tolerance was important, because a continuous influx of immigrants was necessary for the economy.
-Travellers visiting Amsterdam reported their surprise at the lack of control over the influx.